Mission of Center

-On the afternoon of November 12th, 2012, Professor Lingshuai Kong presented his reflections on Shanghai's Result in PISA 2009.
+On the afternoon of November 12th, 2012, Professor Lingshuai Kong presented his reflections on Shanghai's Result in PISA 2009 in our seminar.

 Professor Kong is an associate professor of Shanghai Normal University in China, and currently visits Teachers College as a visiting scholar.
 His academic interest is comparative education.

 In the beginning of this lecture, Professor Kong introduced status of Shanghai's education development.
 The whole lecture focused on reflecting upon the fact that Chinese students from Shanghai far outscored their international peers in all three test fields (reading, mathematics and science) in PISA 2009.
 As he mentioned, reactions from the Shanghai city is not single-minded: (1) PISA is not an Olympic Game; (2) Shanghai is only a city, yet most PISA participants are counties; and China is a country with imbalanced development of education.
-(3) Shanghai might compare our strength with other's weakness.
-(4) We may need to think about the student's costs for the top results, and whether Shanghai can do something to reduce the costs for Shanghai's students.
+(3) Shanghai data might have compared China's strength with others' weakness.
+(4) We need to think about the student's costs for the top results, and whether Shanghai can do something to reduce the costs for Shanghai's students.